-- Small tool kit

 - Local map

 - First aid kit

 - Tow rope

 - Flares

-- Paddle

-- Anchor

 - Mooring cords.

 A cellular telephone in a waterproof bag or container has also been found to be beneficial to boaters when in distress or just for contacting someone on shore.

 PRACTICE EXERCISES